Narciso Martínez: Biography

 In the 1940s, Martínez purchased a now-standard three-row button accordion.
 During World War II, there was a lack of materials due to the war effort, so most musicians were unable to make recordings.
 After the war had ended, Martínez was one of the first musicians to resume recording, this time with Ideal Records, a small Mexican American label co-founded by Paco Betancourt in San Benito, Texas.
 In the 1950s, he joined other Mexican-Americans on the Tejano dancehall circuit, touring areas of New Mexico, Arizona and California.

 Martínez is a recipient of a 1983 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.
-He died of leukemia in 1992.
+He died of leukemia on June 5, 1992 in San Benito, Texas.

 Legacy

-The Narciso Martinez Cultural Arts Center, an organization dedicated to the reservation, promotion and development of the rich and cultural heritage of the Mexicano community, in San Benito, is named for him.
+The Narciso Martinez Cultural Arts Center, an organization dedicated to the preservation, promotion and development of the rich and cultural heritage of the Mexicano community, in San Benito, is named for him.